leonj1/codesys/README.md

 # Initialize with a working directory
 agent = Agent(working_dir="/Users/seansullivan/lmsys-sdk/")

-# Run Claude with a prompt and automatically print streaming output
+# This can be a prompt string or claude code command (treat it as your claude code input)
 lines = agent.run("""/init""", stream=True)
 ```